awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 You can't use FIXEDWIDTH with DELIMITER or HEADER\.

 ENCRYPTED  <a name="unload-parameters-encrypted"></a>
 Specifies that the output files on Amazon S3 are encrypted using Amazon S3 server\-side encryption or client\-side encryption\.
 If MANIFEST is specified, the manifest file is also encrypted\.
-For more information, see [Unloading Encrypted Data Files](t_unloading_encrypted_files.md)\.
+For more information, see [Unloading encrypted data files](t_unloading_encrypted_files.md)\.
 If you don't specify the ENCRYPTED parameter, UNLOAD automatically creates encrypted files using Amazon S3 server\-side encryption with AWS\-managed encryption keys \(SSE\-S3\)\.
 To unload to Amazon S3 using server\-side encryption with an AWS KMS key \(SSE\-KMS\), use the [KMS_KEY_ID](#unload-parameters-kms-key-id) parameter to provide the key ID\.
 You can't use the [CREDENTIALS](copy-parameters-authorization.md#copy-credentials) parameter with the KMS\_KEY\_ID parameter\.
 If you UNLOAD data using KMS\_KEY\_ID, you can then COPY the same data without specifying a key\.
 To unload to Amazon S3 using client\-side encryption with a customer\-supplied symmetric key \(CSE\-CMK\), provide the key using the [MASTER_SYMMETRIC_KEY](#unload-parameters-master-symmetric-key) parameter or the **master\_symmetric\_key** portion of a [CREDENTIALS](copy-parameters-authorization.md#copy-credentials) credential string\.
 If you unload data using a master symmetric key, you must supply the same key when you COPY the encrypted data\.
 UNLOAD doesn't support Amazon S3 server\-side encryption with a customer\-supplied key \(SSE\-C\)\.